A divine appointment

 Aphistemi means to depart or withdraw.
 It is translated 14 times as 'depart' or 'withdraw' and once as 'fall away'.
 This supporting scripture describes a general departing from the faith by using a full descriptive phrase - and does not use the word apostasia.

 Does 'some will depart' sound like a notable, recognizable event, worthy of unique reference?
-That a great falling away from the true Christian faith in the 'latter times' is undeniable by looking at the history of the last 100 years - but this is not an event to be used in a time line.
+That a great falling away from the true Christian faith in the 'latter times' is undeniable by looking at recent history - but this is not an event that can be used in a time line.

 It is my studied opinion that later translators departed, pun intended, from the consensus of earlier works and chose 'apostasy' or 'falling away' because the literal meaning of the Greek did not fit their understanding due to the lost teaching of the miraculous Rapture some time after the fourth century.